-The Microbiology of West Africa fermented dairy products: A Review
+The Microbiology of West Africa Fermented Dairy ProductsProducts: A Review

 Abstract

 This article provides a review of different types of dairy products in West Africa and microorganisms associated with each product.
-The microbiota included lactic acid bacteria, yeast and some enterobacteriaceae.
-The work also seeks to make available benefits the products will provide for consumers.
+The microbiota included lactic acid bacteria, yeast,and some Enterobacteriaceae.
+The work also seeks to make available the benefits the products will provide for consumers.

 Traditional fermented dairy products in West Africa are mainly yoghurt-like and soft cheeses.
-During fermentation a consortium of microbiota dominates the matrixes and the microorganisms isolated are; lactic acid bacteria, yeast, molds and some pathogenic bacteria.
-Enterobacteriaceae for instance are: Escherichia coli, Staphylococcus aureus, Bacillus cereus among others.
-The microbiological composition of the products indicates that, various health benefits could be conferred on consumers.
-Nevertheless, public health issues could also arise due to the non-compliance to Good Manufacturing Practices (GMP).
-And use of the fresh milk for processing the products without pasteurization.
+During fermentation, a consortium of microbiota dominates the matrixes and the microorganisms isolated : lactic acid bacteria, yeast, molds, and some pathogenic bacteria.
+Enterobacteriaceae, for instance, are: Escherichia coli, Staphylococcus aureus, and Bacillus cereus, among others.
+The microbiological composition of the products indicates thatvarious health benefits could be conferred on consumers.
+Nevertheless, public health issues could also arise due to the non-compliance withGood Manufacturing Practices (GMP).
+And the use of fresh milk for processing the products without pasteurization.

 Key words: Lactic acid bacteria; yeast; fermented dairy products; spontaneous fermentation; nono; nunu; nyarmie; wara; wagashie; waragashi